fewlinesco/bamboo_smtp/README.md

 *Sensitive credentials should not be committed to source control and are best kept in environment variables.
 Using `{:system, "ENV_NAME"}` configuration is read from the named environment variable at runtime.*

+The *hostname* option sets the FQDN to the header of your emails, its optional, but if you don't set it, the underlying `gen_smtp` module will use the hostname of your machine, like `localhost`.

 4. Follow Bamboo [Getting Started Guide](https://github.com/thoughtbot/bamboo#getting-started)